marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 <center><img width="350" src='location_error.PNG'></center>

-- If the user types the command `/go` without a destination or it's out of the fixed graph's range (5km), the bot sends a warning.
+- If the user types the command `/go` without a destination or it's out of the fixed graph's range (5 km), the bot sends a warning.
 In this case the user types _Parlament Europeu_ as a destination, which is in Brussels and the fixed graph is Girona:

 <center><img width="350" src='destination_error.png'></center>

-- Furthermore, if the current location of the user it's outside of the graph's range, another warning is sent.
+- Furthermore, if the current location of the user it's outside the graph's range, another warning is sent.
 In this case the user types _Sagrada Família_ as a destination, but the fixed graph is Girona:

 <center><img width="350" src='source_error.png'></center>